Skip to main content

 However, it is important to distinguish this general AI literacy obligation from the separate, more specific requirements that apply to high-risk AI systems.
 The AI Act’s high-risk framework includes detailed obligations around human oversight, and staff competence and training for individuals involved in operating or overseeing high-risk AI systems.
 These requirements are not affected by the Omnibus and will apply in full once the high-risk deadlines take effect.

-But negotiations have moved at pace so far and, bar any late unforeseen issues, the AI Omnibus, and its extended compliance timelines, are likely to become law before August 2026.
-We will provide further analysis as the shape of the final text becomes clear.
+Barring any unforeseen late issues, the AI Omnibus and its extended compliance timelines should become law by the end of July 2026.
+We will provide further analysis as the final text becomes available and the supporting guidelines and standards take shape.

 Skip to description

-Figure 4 - AI Act Timelines: current vs. AI Omnibus proposed amendments
+Figure 4 - AI Act timeline: original and as amended by AI Omnibus

 Footnotes: